BerkeleyLibrary/marc/README.md

-# ucblit-marc
+# BerkeleyLibrary::Marc

-Utility gem for working with MARC records.
+MARC-related utility code and opinionated extensions to [ruby-marc](https://github.com/ruby-marc/ruby-marc) for the UC Berkeley Library.